sumitparakh/sqleditor/README.md

 <u><strong>For OSX</strong></u>

+<strong>Note:</strong> Should work but not tested.
+Let me know if you face any issue.
+I'll try and fix.
+Or if you are a mac user and want to fix it yourself?
+Pull requets are always appreciated.

 1. Build darwin build(x64) for desktop app `npm run package:app:darwin:x64`

 <a href="http://www.mediafire.com/folder/cxtcilccijpdt/sqleditor-darwin-x64">Download darwin app(x64)</a><br><br>

 <u><strong>For Linux</strong></u>

+<strong>Note:</strong> Should work but not tested.
+Let me know if you face any issue.
+I'll try and fix.
+Or if you are a mac user and want to fix it yourself?
+Pull requets are always appreciated.

 1. Build linux build(x64) for desktop app `npm run package:app:linux:x64`
 2. Build linux build(ia32) for desktop app `npm run package:app:linux:ia32`